AdobeDocs/experience-platform.en/help/rtcdp/b2b-ai-ml-services/manage-predictive-lead-and-account-scoring.md

 >[!NOTE]
 >
-> It can take up to 24 hours for each scoring process to complete.
+>It can take up to 24 hours for each scoring process to complete.

 You are returned to the **[!UICONTROL Services]** tab where you can see the new score created in the list of scores.

 ![plas-score-created](../assets/../b2b-ai-ml-services/assets/plas-score-created.png)

 Select the score to view details and additional information about the last run details.

 ![plas-score-additional-information](../assets/../b2b-ai-ml-services/assets/plas-score-info.png)

+For more detailed information about the error codes that can be seen under the last run details, please refer to the section on [leads AI pipeline error codes](#leads-ai-pipeline-error-codes) in this document.

 ## Edit a score